Ernesto Hoost: Biography

-Hoost was born in Heemskerk, North Holland to Surinamese parents.
+Hoost was born in Heemskerk, North Holland to Greek Surinamese parents.
 He played football for amateur club Hollandia until he was 15 years old, when he started training in kickboxing at the newly opened Sokudo Gym.
 In 1983, he had his first match against Wim Scharrenberg, which he won by knockout in the second round.
 From 1988, his career accelerated, winning several European and world titles in Savate and Muay Thai.
 He quit his job as a sports teacher for alternative punished youngsters to focus on his career as a professional fighter.

 In the K-1 Grand Prix '93, the inaugural K-1 World Grand Prix, Hoost defeated Peter Aerts by decision in the quarterfinals, knocked out Maurice Smith in the semifinals, and advanced to the tournament final where he was knocked out by Branko Cikatic.
 Hoost got another shot at a title on 19 December 1993, when he won the K-2 World Championship, knocking out Changpuek Kiatsongrit in four rounds.
 This was the only time the K-1 organisation held a K-2 tournament.

 Hoost reached the K-1 World Grand Prix Finals again in 1995, but lost to Peter Aerts by a four-round decision.
-He went on to win every fight the remainder of that year.
+He went on to win every fight for the remainder of that year.
 In 1996, he lost at the K-1 World Grand Prix 1996 finals to Andy Hug by a five-round split decision.
 He finally became K-1 World Champion in 1997 when he beat Hug by a three-round unanimous decision.

 Hoost was unable to defend his title at the K-1 World Grand Prix 1998 tournament, being technically knocked out in the quarterfinals by Australian Sam Greco due to being unable to start the 3rd round after a cut above his left eye; he was mostly dominated in the fight by Greco.

 In 1999, Hoost won his second K-1 World Grand Prix title, beating Mirko Cro Cop by technical knockout in the third round.
 On 23 April 2000, Hoost avenged his loss to Greco when he beat him by a technical knockout.

-Hoost retained the K-1 World Grand Prix Championship title for third time in 2000 by defeating Ray Sefo.
+Hoost retained the K-1 World Grand Prix Championship title for the third time in 2000 by defeating Ray Sefo.
 By then, many K-1 fans were hoping for a meeting between Hoost and Bob Sapp.
 Hoost returned to defend his crown in 2001 defeating Stefan Leko.
 However, he was forced to retire from the tournament due to an injured shin before the semi-finals.